 Robert kept guest books in which he noted visitors, art collections, changes to his gardens, and other ephemera.
 Robert collected costumes from his trips around the world and brought them back, storing them in wooden closets that lined the small conservatory found at the other end of the hallway near the stable.
 His friends would then decide which costume to change into for relaxation upon arriving to The Farms.

-In the early 1920s, Robert’s young second cousin Asler Dighton introduced him to his college roommate, John Gregg, and the two quickly became fast companions.
-An architecture student whose parents had died, Gregg enjoyed the friendship company that the older Robert had to offer.
-After graduating, Gregg took a job in the architecture firm of David Adler, an acquaintance of Robert’s.
-Gregg’s and Robert’s friendship strengthened, and when the firm closed, Robert invited Gregg to join him full-time at “The Farms” to help design the Gardens and assist with farm management.
+In the early 1920s, Robert’s young second cousin Asler Dighton introduced him to his roommate, John Gregg, and the two quickly became companions.
+After graduating from the University of Illinois, Gregg took a job in the architecture firm of David Adler, an acquaintance of Robert’s.
+Gregg’s and Allerton’s relationship strengthened, and when the firm closed, Robert invited Gregg to join him full-time at “The Farms” to help design the Gardens and assist with farm management.

 Together Robert and John toured the world, bringing home more art from Asia and Europe.
 During a stopover on the Hawaiian Islands in 1938, Robert and John purchased 100 acres of beach-front property on the island of Kauai, and “Lawai-Kai” became their winter home (now part of the National Tropical Botanical Garden).
 After a few years, managing The Farms from Kauai became a challenge, especially as Robert and John—and the staff in Monticello—were aging.